omgitskuei/RPiDev/RPi400/Cyberdeck_Stats_Monitor/README.md

   <summary>Appendix C</summary>
   <p>Waveshare's manual points out that clearing the display before storage is important.
   Under "Manual > Overview > Working Principle";
-  > "... charged nanoparticles suspended in a liquid migrate under the action of an electric field" Under "Manual > Resources > Datasheet > 2.13inch e-Paper Specification V3 (pdf) > 16.
+> charged nanoparticles suspended in a liquid migrate under the action of an electric field Under "Manual > Resources > Datasheet > 2.13inch e-Paper Specification V3 (pdf) > 16.
 Precautions";
-  > ...
-"If the Module is not refreshed every 24 hours, a phenomena known as "Ghosting" or "Image Sticking" may occur.
+> If the Module is not refreshed every 24 hours, a phenomena known as "Ghosting" or "Image Sticking" may occur.
 It is recommeded that customers store ... with a completely white image to avoid this issue.
   </p>
 </details>